Dave031387/DRSSoftware.EnigmaMachine/README.md

 The **EnigmaMachine** class makes it easy to build and use an Enigma machine with just a few lines of code.
 The example above demonstrates how to create the rotors and reflector, initialize the machine, set the cipher indexes, encrypt a message, and then decrypt it back.
-All of this could have been done with a little more work by using the **Rotor** and **Reflector** classes directly and not using the **EnigmaMachine** class.
-The following code snippet shows how to do this using the same characterstics that were mentioned above:
+All of this could have been done with a little more work by using the **Rotor** and **Reflector** classes directly and not using the **EnigmaMachine** class at all.
+The following code snippet shows how to do this using nearly the same characterstics that were mentioned above:

 ```csharp
 using DRSSoftware.EnigmaV2;